pivotal/docs-tap/scst-store/cli.md

 # CLI

-The Supply Chain Security Tools - Store CLI, called `insight`, allows you to query the store.
-With the Command Line Interface (CLI), you can query for information about images, packages, and vulnerabilities that have been submitted to the store.
+The Supply Chain Security Tools - Store Command Line Interface (CLI), called `insight`, allows you to query the store.
+With it, you can query for information about images, packages, and vulnerabilities that have been submitted to the store.

 ## Installing the CLI